Italy populists given go ahead to govern

 Two populist party leaders, Luigi di Maio of the Five Star Movement and Matteo Salvini of the League, finally agreed a coalition deal after days of talks and later nominated Mr Conte as their candidate to be prime minister.

-The coalition deal promises tax cuts, a guaranteed basic income for the poor and deportations of 500,000 migrants, policies that are likely to put the eurozone's third biggest economy on a collision course with Brussels.
+The coalition deal promises tax cuts, a guaranteed basic income for the poor and deportations of 500,000 migrants - policies that are likely to put the eurozone's third biggest economy on a collision course with Brussels.

+Mr Conte will now form a list of ministers to be approved by the president before a new government can be sworn in.
+The cabinet will then face a vote of confidence in parliament.

-Who is Conte?
+Who is Giuseppe Conte?

-Mr Conte, a professor who teaches private law in Florence and Rome, is not an elected MP and until now has been completely unknown in politics.
+Mr Conte, a professor of private law in Florence and Rome, is not an elected MP and until now has been completely unknown in politics.
 Since his nomination, he has been accused of inflating his academic resume in an effort to boost his international profile.

 On a CV dating back to 2013, he said he had "perfected his legal studies" at New York University, but a spokeswoman for the institution said there was no record of him having studied there.